aws/karpenter-provider-aws/website/content/en/preview/upgrading/v1-migration.md

 3. Review for breaking changes between v0.33 and v0.37: If you are already running Karpenter v0.37.x, you can skip this step.
 If you are running an earlier Karpenter version, you need to review the [Upgrade Guide]({{<ref "upgrade-guide#upgrading-to-0320" >}}) for each minor release.

-4. Set environment variables for upgrading to the latest patch version:
+4. Set environment variables for upgrading to the latest patch version.
+Note that `v0.33.6` and `v0.34.7` both need to include the v prefix, whereas `v0.35+` should not.

     ```bash
     export KARPENTER_VERSION=<latest patch version of your current v1beta1 minor version>